F0lak/dm_open_ref/ref/skin/link-color.md

 The color used for links.
-In some controls [visited links](/%7Bskin%7D/param/visited-color) may have a different color.
+In some controls [visited links](/ref/%7Bskin%7D/param/visited-color.md) -mmay have a different color.